benrayfield/wikibinator106/README.md

 and has bitstrings built in up to 2^120 bits which in abstract math are padded with 10000...000 until next powOf2 and can be sparse or dense, but in practice will store only the parts you actually need.

-UPDATE: Here's the id256 datastruct (and can derive new kinds of ids at runtime but got to start somewhere):
+UPDATE: Here's the id256 datastruct, which is deterministicly computed from 2 child id256 or is the cleanLeaf or the dirtyLeaf, and can derive new kinds of ids at runtime but got to start somewhere:

 * 8 bits of magic/isliteralcbt256 (if it starts with anything except 111110 then its 256 literal bits that are their own id, 11111000 is normal id. the next +1 +2 +3 are id of id of id of that)